 CMSE801 Intro to Computational Modeling

 Computational models are very useful tools to understand the world around us.
 Over the course of this semester, we will explore the tools required to design, build and utilize computational models that are applied to many problems from a wide range of scientific disciplines.
 The main goal is to learn the skills necessary to apply computational techniques to a dataset of interest.
 Creating models to describe and understand systems (in the physical, life, or social sciences, or in engineering) is the driving principle of this course.
-Next offering: Spring 2019.
-Instructor: Jianrong Wang.
+Next offering: Fall 2019.
+Instructor: Devin Silvia.
 Prerequisite: one semester of calculus.

 CMSE490 Image Processing

 In this course, we intend to develop and explore tools that assist researchers in analyzing their scientific image datasets.
 To do this we are focusing on the computational representation of images and the types and classes of algorithms that have been developed for science analysis.
 Next offering: ?.
 Instructor: Dirk Colbry.
 Prerequisite: CMSE890:301 or 303 or prior programming experience.